 - Stefan Salvatore from The Vampire Diaries.
 According to Damon, Stefan was very close to his mother Lillian and he even called Stefan a "mama's boy" himself.

 - In many European folk tales (for instance among the Romani), The Devil is sometimes described living in hell together with his mother and grandmother.
 (Since he can't be a married man obviously — marriage is a Catholic sacrament.)
 That makes this also a case of The Devil Is a Loser.

-- More "heroic" example: in Greek Mythology, the demi-god and hero Perseus was very protective of his beautiful mother, Danae.
-His adventures kickstarted when she was courted by an evil king who wanted her as his wife and him dead, so he tasked the guy with bringing him the monster Medusa's head, and thus began Perseus's Coming of Age story...
+- More "heroic" example: the demi-god and hero Perseus was very protective of his beautiful mother, Danae.
+His adventures kickstarted when she was courted by an evil king who wanted her as his wife and him dead, so he tasked the guy with bringing him the monster Medusa's head, and thus began Perseus' Coming of Age story...

 - Another example from Greek Mythology is Hypnos, the god of sleep.
 He once sent Zeus to sleep so Hera could dick with Heracles without her husband finding out.
 When Zeus woke up, he was understandably pissed, so Hypnos ran off and hid behind his mother, Nyx, the Anthropomorphic Personification of night, and one of the few things in creation more powerful than an angry Zeus.

 - A third example would be Dionysus, who went to the Underworld to save his mother (and wife).

 - In Norse Mythology, Loki is closer to his mother than his father, as Loki uses the matronymic Laufeyjarson.

 - The Suzi Quatro song "Mama's Boy"; she wishes he was more manly.